Are you looking for accommodation for students?

 It’s easier to make friends.
 You’re surrounded by people your own age who are all in the same boat.

-• You can choose catered halls if you’re not up for cooking.
+• You can choose catered halls if you’re not keen on cooking.

-• Moreover, all bills are included in your rent.
+• All bills are included in your rent.

-• Another equal importance is the Residential Advisor who will always be around to help with any issues you may have.
+• There is a Residential Advisor who will always be around to help with any issues you may have.

 CONS 👎